Guanabara Bay Trail

 SINAL's operations are headquartered in a 200 hectare campus in the buffer zone between one of the last remaining protected areas of the Atlantic Forest, and the urban sprawl of Rio de Janeiro.
 Our campus is a vibrant platform where people from diverse backgrounds converge as students, event attendees, volunteers and project participants.
 Learn how you can be a part of our activities!

-To protect and restore the Atlantic Rainforest, increasing biodiversity, ecosystem services and water security
+Restoration; to protect and restore the Atlantic rainforest, increasing biodiversity, ecosystem services and water security.

-To develop an agroecologically-sourced products market that contributes to food security
+Sustainable production chains; to develop an agroecologically-sourced products market that contributes to food security.

-To rescue and promote community-based tourism that highlights the cultural and historical heritage of the region
+History; to rescue and promote community-based tourism that highlights the cultural and historical heritage of the region.

 As of 2023, the Guanabara Bay Trail is part of the network RedeTrilhas, a government iniciative destined to connect points of interest of the natural and cultural heritage of Brazil through long distance trails.
 The network connects more than 10 thousand kilometers across Brazil.